BlackPythonDevs/blackpythondevs/.github/ISSUE_TEMPLATE/meetup.md

 ---
 name: Create a new meetup event
-description: 'Creates a new task for the team to work on'
+about: 'Creates a new task for the team to work on'
 assignees: '@kjaymiller,@VeldaKiara'
 title: '[MEETUP] MEETUP NAME'
 labels: meetup